adamyangyang/TalentLabs-Capstone-Project-2-Ecomm-database-design/README.md

 *Ex: ShopOwners (many) -> Shops (many)*

 For some ecommerce platforms, an online shop owner can have multiple shops.
-This is connected through the table 'ShopOwnerEntity' to link the two tables together.
+Similarly, one shop can also have multiple shop owners.
+This relatonship is connected through the table 'ShopOwnerEntity' to link the two tables together so the ecommerce platform can identify how many shops a user owns or how many owners are there for a single shop.